Molly, Mahlai and Alpha Sigma Tau

 Dallas, Christian and Zeta Beta Tau

-“Christian was a Star Wars aficionado, with unparalleled LEGO skills.
+“Christian was a Star Wars aficionado, with sitting LEGO skills.
 We were dorky college students.
 Do the math.
 We clicked right away.
 The first time we met Christian we played games in the park.
-He didn’t bemoan his illness, he didn’t complain, he played hard.
+He didn’t bemoan his illness or complain, he played hard.
 I’m talking Ninja, duck duck goose, and frisbee, an elementary school triathlon.
 We had a great time and it was the beginning of one of my most valuable friendships.
 Whenever our schedules would allow, we would make time to visit with Christian.
 Despite being there to make his day a little brighter, he always managed to be the highlight of my day.
 We were treated like family by him and his mother.
 Christian is a real-life hero.
 Even braver and more inspiring than the heroes in the movies he adored.
 Christian had the kind of courageous, fun-loving and generous personality that made you forget you were in a hospital.”

 –Dallas & Christian, New York University